Mix3Over/Parallel-Tasks-Scheduling/README.md

-# Parallel Task Scheduling using Hill Climbing in C++
+# parallel Task Scheduling using Hill Climbing in C++

 ## Overview